 Moderation of public comments on official City social media pages

-The Communications Administrator may reject or remove content that he or she determines to be incompatible with the purpose of the City’s official social media presence.
-The Communications Administrator may reject content before it is made public, or may monitor and may remove content after it has been posted.
-The Communications Administrator will not alter or edit content posted by the public.
+The communications administrator may reject content before it is made public, or may monitor and may remove content after it has been posted.
+The City will not alter or edit content posted by the public.

 Comments not topically related to the City’s page or City’s original post;